RedHatGov/serverless-workshop-dashboard/workshop/content/lab2.3_ml_bug.md

 ## Clean Up

-Close your CodeReady Workspace IDE.
+Close your Dev Spaces IDE.
 You can complete the rest of the labs in your workshop terminal.

 ## Summary

-You debugged the NLP Prediction Service using CodeReady Workspaces.
+You debugged the NLP Prediction Service using Dev Spaces.
 Once the fix was identified, you updated the prediction service with the new code and tested it using a private endpoint.
 Finally, once you verified that everything was working as intended, you released it live for external use.

 [1]: https://www.redhat.com/en/technologies/jboss-middleware/codeready-workspaces
 [2]: https://access.redhat.com/documentation/en-us/red_hat_codeready_workspaces/2.4/html/end-user_guide/developer-workspaces_crw#what-is-a-devfile_crw